Adult Undergraduate Application Information

 Please complete the Adult Transfer Application if the following apply:

-- You are 24 years of age, or older, upon the first day of the entry term and you have taken any college courses since graduating from high school
+- You are 24 years of age, or older, upon the first day of the entry term and you have taken any college courses since graduating from high school, regardless if credit was granted

 - You are applying for your second Bachelor's degree, Associate’s degree or a Certificate program